-In repeat mode or block transfer mode, the CRA is divided into two parts; the upper 8 bits (CRAH) and the lower 8 bits (CRAL).
-CRAH holds the number of transfers while CRAL functions as an 8-bit transfer counter (1 to 256).
+In repeat mode or block transfer mode, the CRA is divided into two parts: the upper 8 bits (CRAH) and the lower 8 bits (CRAL).
+In repeat mode, CRAH holds the number of transfers while CRAL functions as an 8-bit transfer counter (1 to 256).
+In block transfer mode, CRAH holds the block size while CRAL functions as an 8-bit block size counter (1 to 256).
 CRAL is decremented by 1 every time data is transferred, and the contents of CRAH are sent when the count reaches H'00.
+This operation is repeated.